Bluetooth® for home and car audio

 NFC — Near Field Communications

-The Parrot MKi9100 Bluetooth kit for car audio includes a Bluetooth reciever, steering wheel controller, and microphone for hands-free calling.
+The Parrot MKi9100 Bluetooth kit for car audio includes a Bluetooth receiver, steering wheel controller, and microphone for hands-free calling.

 Wireless music streaming